0install/docs/docs/specifications/capabilities.md

 ```

 `id`
 : An ID that uniquely identifies this context menu entry within the feed.
-Also serves as a programmatic identifier within the desktop environment.
-In case of conflicts, the first context menu entry listed with a specific ID will take precedence.
+Must be a [safe ID](#safe-id).

 `target`
 : Controls whether the context menu entry is display for all files (`files`), only executable files (`executable-files`), all directories (`directories`) or all filesystem objects (`all`).
 Defaults to `files` if not set.